ez-framework/lucidity/README.md

 14. Doesn't need it's own UI.
 Everything must be fetchable using SQL.
 Which means Grafana should just work.

+15. When the machine is gone, do we lose the data there?
+Yes!
+How many times do you look at 1 year old infra metrics data?
+Data should be stored long term only if it's eventful (e.g. an outage).

-15. Eventually, the global alert evaluator will integrates with PagerDuty.
+16. Eventually, the global alert evaluator will integrates with PagerDuty.

-16. Eventually, it will integrates with all machine learning libraries in Python because data is CSV/SQL format friendly.
+17. Eventually, it will integrates with all machine learning libraries in Python because data is CSV/SQL format friendly.

+## Prior Art

+* People still love tailing logs directly.
+[Stern](https://github.com/wercker/stern) is widely popular even though the company have Splunk.
+For immediate debugging, being close to the pods helps a lot.
+A central system like Splunk is weighed down by their own data.